-Last week I spoke to author Bill O’Hanlon on what he calls the Three Tasks of the Author.
+Bill O’Hanlon has written over 35 books, appeared on Oprah to talk about his best selling book ‘Do One Thing Different’.
+We spoke to Bill on the eBook Revolution Podcast about what the Three Tasks of the Author.
 You can listen to the entire podcast here.

 1: Bring Your Raw Energy and Unique Slant

 It doesn’t matter if you’re a musician, a writer or a producer of content the fact is record companies need you, publishing companies need you.
 They need creative content.
 If book companies could write their own books with artificial intelligence, I guarantee you they’d be doing it.
 They’d automate the process and cut you (the author) out.

 But they can’t.
 They need your human creativity, and your raw energy and the unique slant that you have on your topic, your fiction or your non-fiction.
 Nobody else is going to write it like you.
 If you can truly find your raw energy you will smash it.

 Blessed – Who sees something in you or encourages you and says, “…you ought to write a book about that” or “…that’s a great idea!”

 Pissed – Are you so pissed off about something you want to write a book about it and change the world?